gopherpit/gopherpit/README.md

 All default configuration options are optimized for local testing.
 Each production environment requires its own specific settings, some of which are addressed in this introduction.

-Each section of the configuration can be overridden by a JSON file with the same name under a configuration directory, which is printed at the end of the config command output, by default it is `/etc/gopherpit`.
+Each section of the configuration can be overridden by a JSON or YAML file with the same name under a configuration directory, which is printed at the end of the config command output, by default it is `/etc/gopherpit`.

 For example, to change the `log` directory, create a file `/etc/gopherpit/logging.json` with the following content: